skip-mev/block-sdk/blockbuster/README.md

 #### Preparing Proposals

-When the current proposer starts building a block, it will first populate the proposal with transactions from the top of block lane, followed by free and default lane.
+When the current proposer starts building a block, it will first populate the proposal with transactions from the MEV lane, followed by free and default lane.
 Each lane proposes its own set of transactions using the lane’s `PrepareLane` (analogous to `PrepareProposal`).
 Each lane has a limit on the relative percentage of total block space that the lane can consume.